 A Note About Female Dubia Care

-Adult females – particularly heavily gravid ones – may benefit from special care after shipping.
+Adult females – particularly heavy gravid ones – often benefit from special care after shipping.
 The best thing for all your new Dubia roaches is moisture-rich fruit like peeled apples and a dark, warm, quiet environment.
-They may be inactive at first but that should change in a few days after they recover.
+They are often inactive at first, but that should change in a few days after they recover.
+Shipping stresses Dubia roaches, and pregnant females respond poorly to stress.
 Try to give them at least 24 hours to chill out.